• About/Start Here

 Photo provided by Dawn M.

-Travel Pro Tip: Abilene has a zoo, too, including a Giraffe Safari Exhibit.
+Travel Pro Tip: Abilene also has a zoo, featuring a Giraffe Safari Exhibit.

-Bandera stands out as the Cowboy Capital of the World and even has the title in its weblink – https://banderacowboycapital.com.
+Bandera stands out as the Cowboy Capital of the World, and it even boasts the title on its website at www.banderacowboycapital.com.

 The title originated in the late 1800s when Bandera became the area of the last great cattle drives.